ND Logo

 Fall Prevention Education iOS Application

-Created an iOS application for the University of Vermont Medical Center to educate fall-prone individuals.
+An iOS application for the University of Vermont Medical Center to educate fall-prone individuals

 As part of a collaborative team of four, I contributed to the development of an iOS application for the University of Vermont Medical Center.
 The objective given to us by the medical professionals, was to educate individuals at risk of falling and empower them to adopt safer practices.
 Using SwiftUI, we blended design and functional factors to ensure the app's features were tailored to meet the needs of the end-users.